MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-uxcomponents/packages/uxcomponents/near-menu.md

 keywords: Unity, HoloLens, HoloLens 2, Mixed Reality, development, MRTK, MRTK3, Hand menu, UI
 ---

-# Near Menu
+# Near Menu | MRTK3

 ![Near Menu](../../../mrtk3-overview/images/UXBuildingBlocks/MRTK_UX_v3_NearMenu.png)

-Near Menu is a common pattern for a group of UI elements that can be manipulated, moved, and can follow the user.
+Near Menu is a common pattern for a group of UI elements that can be manipulated and moved and can follow the user.
 Since it's loosely coupled with the user, it doesn't disturb the user's interaction with the target content.
 The user can use the 'Pin' button to world-lock/unlock the menu.
 The menu can be grabbed and placed at a specific position in the world.

 For the most commonly used actions, consider using a [hand menu](hand-menu.md).
-Near menus are better for less commonly used actions, as it can host larger content, bigger buttons, and can passively follow the user out-of-view.
+Near menus are better for less commonly used actions, as it can host larger content and bigger buttons and can passively follow the user out-of-view.

->[!NOTE]
+> [!NOTE]
-> The hand menu prefabs are currently built using the non-canvas controls.
+> The hand menu prefabs are currently built using the non-Canvas controls.
 They will soon be rebuilt using the [Canvas components](../../../mrtk3-uxcore/packages/uxcore/canvas-ui.md) and auto-layout system as detailed in the [Button Group](button-group.md) documentation.

 ## Interaction behavior

 - **Tag-along**: The menu follows you and stays within 30-60 cm range from the user for the near interactions.
 - **Pin**: Using the 'Pin' button, the menu can be world-locked and released.
 - **Grab and move**: The menu is always grabbable and movable.
-The menu will be pinned(world-locked) when grabbed and released regardless of the previous state.
+The menu will be pinned (world-locked) when grabbed and released regardless of the previous state.

 ## Example scene and Prefabs